Terms of Service

 8. Maintenance of a current agency licence and employment of licensed persons.

-9. The duty not to mislead under the Property Occupations Act 2014 (Qld) s 211 and the Australian Consumer Law — addressed at the system level through retrieval-grounded generation.
+9. The duty not to make false or misleading representations under the Property Occupations Act 2014 (Qld) ss 207 and 212 and the Australian Consumer Law — addressed at the system level through retrieval-grounded generation.

 4.4 Revocation

-You may revoke or modify the standing delegation at any time by written notice to us.
-Revocation may limit the Platform's ability to perform autonomous functions, and you acknowledge that certain features may become unavailable or require manual intervention.
+You may revoke or modify the standing delegation at any time by written notice to us (and by amending your compliance programme).
+Revocation is effective on our receipt of your notice; on receipt we will cease performing the affected autonomous functions.
+You acknowledge that revocation may limit the Platform's ability to perform autonomous functions, and that certain features may become unavailable or require manual intervention.

 4.5 Statutory Responsibility